Chakravakam (TV series): Plot

-Indra by now has found out Sravanthi is alive and gave birth to their daughter, calls Sravanthi and with the help of Raghavamma, comes to the hospital and meets Sravanthi.
+Indra by now has found out Sravanthi is alive and has given birth to their daughter.
+He calls Sravanthi and with the help of Raghavamma, comes to the hospital and meets Sravanthi.
 They hatch a plan to make everyone believe Sravanthi is dead and keep Sravanthi safe in a farmhouse.
 Indra starts searching for Zubeida, who is in an orphanage with Rajesh, Wilson's own son, unbeknownst to Wilson about his son.

-Wilson forgives Iqbal and brings him back home with him where Gayathri and continues to insult Iqbal and Sravanthi's friendship.

-When everyone finds out the truth about Sravanthi, Wilson reunites Zubeida, Sravanthi and Indra and Indra brings them to their home.
+Wilson forgives Iqbal and brings him back home with him where Gayathri continues to insult Iqbal and Sravanthi's friendship.
+When everyone finds out the truth about Sravanthi, Wilson reunites Zubeida and Sravanthi with Indra whom brings them both home.

 Gayathri goes into a mental shock and James expels Hema, his wife, from his house for aiding Sravanthi and Indra instead of them.
-James takes care of Gayathri, who does not take her medication and one day goes to Sravanthi and Indra's house when they are not at home, by contacting Indra's mother who is in favor of Gayathri.
+James takes care of Gayathri, who does not take her medication and one day goes to Sravanthi and Indra's house when they are not at home, by contacting Indra's mother who is in favour of Gayathri.
 Gayathri destroys Indra and Sravanthi's room, kidnaps Zubeida and James gives Zubeida to an orphanage and pays them to be silent and to take care of her.

-Indra and Sravanthi almost beg Gayathri to give back their daughter, but Gayathri sadistically asks a pregnant Sravanthi to touch her feet but still does not reveal the location of Zubeida.
+Indra and Sravanthi beg Gayathri to give back their daughter, but Gayathri sadistically asks a pregnant Sravanthi to touch her feet but still does not reveal the location of Zubeida.
 To teach James a lesson, Iqbal and Indra kidnap Gayathri, and James still does not reveal the location of Zubeida.
 They lie that Zubeida died in an accident and Sravanthi breaks down.

-They file a case on James and Gayathri.
-When James was about to be punished for aiding Gayathri in her crimes for seven years, Gayathri reveals the truth to everyone in the court, snatches a revolver form the nearby constable, tries to shoot Sravanthi, but Iqbal saves her and dies.
-Gayathri is sentenced to fourteen years life sentence for all her crimes.
-She tells James to keep Zubeida in a locked room, as a jail so that Sravanthi and their daughter will be separated and live in a jail like situation, for sending Gayathri to jail.
+They file a case against James and Gayathri.
+When James is about to be sentenced for aiding Gayathri in her crimes for seven years, Gayathri reveals the truth to everyone in the court, snatches a revolver from the nearby constable, tries to shoot Sravanthi, but Iqbal saves her and dies.
+Gayathri is sentenced to a fourteen-year prison sentence for all her crimes.
+She tells James to keep Zubeida in a locked room, so that Sravanthi and their daughter will be separated and live in a jail-like cell, for sending Gayathri to jail.

 Swapna, wife of Iqbal, gave birth to Irfan, their son.
 Angry that Iqbal died to protect Sravanthi, Swapna asks Sravanthi to stay away from her and Irfan.
-Sravanthi is heartbroken, and decides to go away to Australia and convinces Indra and her family.
+Sravanthi is heartbroken and decides to go away to Australia and convinces Indra and her family.

-7 years later

-Irfan tries to attack James and Gayathri for killing Iqbal, but is tied up as they think he is a thief.
+Irfan tries to attack James and Gayathri for killing Iqbal but is tied up as they think he is a thief.
 He meets Zubeida in captivity, who frees him by breaking his ties, and after coming back, he tells all this to Indumati, who decides to send him away for his studies and to protect him.